-A doctor or nurse may phone you back as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a community nurse, or indeed arrange a hospital attendance.
+A doctor or nurse may phone you back as it may be that your problem can be dealt with over the telephone, or that it would be more appropriate to send a community nurse, or indeed arrange a hospital attendance.

 GP visit may be usual

 After initial assessment over the phone, a seriously ill patient may be helped by a GP's attendance to prepare them to travel to hospital - this is where a GP's other commitments do not prevent them arriving before the ambulance.
 Examples of such situations are:

 - Severe haemorrhage

 It must be understood that if a GP is about to embark on a booked surgery of patients or is attending to another emergency and is told one of their patients is suffering from symptoms suggesting a heart attack or stroke, the nationally recommended approach is to call an emergency paramedical ambulance rather than attending.

 A GP visit is not usual